harrygorden/MarketNewsletter/README.md

 # About This [Anvil](https://anvil.works/?utm_source=github:app_README) App

+**UNDER DEVELOPMENT:** This app is currently under development.
+It will fetch a newsletter from your GMail inbox and provide it to AI for analysis.
+Check back soon to learn more!

 ### Build web apps with nothing but Python.

 The app in this repository is built with [Anvil](https://anvil.works?utm_source=github:app_README), the framework for building web apps with nothing but Python.
 You can clone this app into your own Anvil account to use and modify.